jsreese92/dotfiles/README.md

-# Dotfiles for vim, zsh, and tmux
+# Configuration settings for various environments and machines

 ## Instructions to clone directory
 * "git init" (in home directory)